streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Accompanying code example

-[The accompanying Substreams module](#) associated with this documentation is responsible for extracting a handful of data fields from the Block object injected into the Rust-based map module.
+The accompanying Substreams module associated with this documentation is responsible for extracting a handful of data fields from the Block object injected into the Rust-based map module.
 The sink tool processes the extracted blockchain data line-by-line and outputs the data to the files-based persistence mechanism you've chosen.

 The accompanying code example extracts four data points from the Block object and packs them into the `substreams.sink.files.v1` protobuf's data model.
 The data is passed to the protobuf as a single line of plain text, a `CSV` entry, or a `JSONL` element.

-StreamingFast is working on support for binary formats such as [Avro](https://avro.apache.org/), [Parquet](https://parquet.apache.org/), and others.

 Binary format such as [Avro](https://avro.apache.org/) or [Parquet](https://parquet.apache.org/) is possible, however, support is not available.
 Contributions are welcome to help with support of binary data formats.
 [Contact the StreamingFast team on Discord](https://discord.gg/mYPcRAzeVN) to discuss details.